What is a construction project captain?

 Infrastructure

-Infrastructure construction project captains focus on creating public projects such as highways, bridges, tunnels, and airports.
-They use their understanding of civil engineering principles, government policies, and public safety standards to carry out construction projects meant to bolster a community’s infrastructure.
+Captains in infrastructure construction build public projects like highways, bridges, and airports.
+They need a solid understanding of civil engineering, government rules, and safety standards to help improve the community’s infrastructure.

 Top skills for construction project captains